 The key components of the LGD models are the Probability of Possession Given Default (PPGD) and expected shortfall in case of possession, calibrated to reflect a downturn environment.
 The expected shortfall calculation uses an estimate of house price at sale, a forced sale discount, projected balances (EAD) and costs, along with time to possession and sale parameters and standard discounting principles.
-Following default recognition, on average it takes 14 months for the closure of the exposure through a possession sale event.
-The model is not compliant with the requirements of PS11/20 with model development activity on-going.
-The regulatory portfolio level LGD floor of 10% is maintained.
+Following default recognition, over the model development period, it takes on average 18 months for the closure of the exposure through a possession sale event.
+The model is not compliant with the requirements of PS11/20, again due to the 3 months in arrears default definition.
+The regulatory portfolio level LGD floor of 10 % is maintained.

-The LGD estimates have reduced over the year as a result of nearly all regions achieving new house price peaks.
+The LGD estimates have remained relatively stable over the year.
 Possessions remain at very low levels, meaning that actual losses are significantly below modelled predictions.
 Similarly, future predicted losses (when potential losses from unresolved defaults are taken into account) remain low.
 The low volume of cases means that individual components such as forced sale discount can be volatile, but are largely below modelled expectations.